gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 ![Repository mirroring pull settings screen - lower part](img/repository_mirroring_pull_settings_lower.png)

-Because GitLab is now set to pull changes from the upstream repository, you should not to push commits directly to the repository on GitLab.
+Because GitLab is now set to pull changes from the upstream repository, you should not push commits directly to the repository on GitLab.
 Instead, any commits should be pushed to the upstream repository.
 Changes pushed to the upstream repository will be pulled into the GitLab repository, either:

 - Automatically within a certain period of time.
 - When a [forced update](#forcing-an-update) is initiated.